xcart/xc5-manual/en/modules/booking/setting_up_a_bookable_product_with_variants.md

 ---
+lang: en
+layout: article_with_sidebar
+updated_at: '2016-12-28 10:16 +0400'
 identifier: ref_5BTPsMUx
-updated_at: 2015-07-08 00:00
-layout: article_with_sidebar
-lang: en
-title: 'Setting up a bookable product with variants'
+title: Setting up a bookable product with variants
 categories:
   - User manual
+published: true
+order: 100
 ---

 To create a bookable product with product variants, follow these steps: